James4Robin/racehorse/README.md

     uint id = racehorses.push(Racehorse(_name, _dna, 1, uint32(now + feedCooldownTime), 5, 5, 1, 0, 0, colorNum, maneNum, eyesNum)) - 1;
 ```
 Of course, this method is internal.
 User needs to call another method "createRandomRacehorse".
-In method "createRandomRacehorse", we will judge the users, only those users who do not have a racehorse can complete the initialization war horse.
+In method "createRandomRacehorse", we will judge the users, only those users who do not have a racehorse can complete the initialization racehorse.

 Sources are located in [racehorsefactory.sol](contracts/racehorsefactory.sol).